-A rug is often the first thing people will notice in a room, so it’s important to make sure they are noticing for the right reason.
-We’ve pulled together the dos and don’ts of selecting the perfect rug for your home.
+A rug is often the first thing people will notice in a room, so it’s important to make sure they are noticing it for the right reason.
+Finding the perfect rug isn’t easy and there are a lot of common mistakes people make.
+To help you avoid them, we’ve pulled together the dos and don’ts of selecting the perfect rug for your home!

 Related article: Our favourite places to shop for large rugs